RyanNgCT/CS2106-prep/Week 4/Lecture 4 - Threads.md

 ![kernel-thread](../assets/kernel-thread.png)
 #### IV.
 The Syscall interface
 - allows one to go from user to kernel mode, follows the hour-glass idea like IP in the network stack
-- are hidden below various user-level APIs
+- are hidden below various user-level or OS-level APIs (i.e. `libc`)
 - syscalls are not standard across OSes.
 Each OS can have different types of system call interface (unless talking about POSIX standard)

 ### B2.
 Hybrid Model